 The Company was incorporated on 10 January 2008 as an open-ended undertaking for collective investment (UCI) in the legal form of a "Société d'Investissement à Capital Variable" (SICAV) in accordance with Part II of Law of 2010.
 The Company is registered with the Luxembourg trade and companies register under number B 135.728.
 The Company has an umbrella structure consisting of one or several sub-funds.
 A separate portfolio of assets is maintained for each sub-fund and is invested in accordance with the investment objective and investment policy applicable to that sub-fund.
 The rights of the shareholders and creditors relating to a sub-fund or arising from the setting-up, operation and liquidation of a sub-fund are limited to the assets of that sub-fund.
-The assets of a sub-fund and the rights of those creditors whose claims have arisen in connection with the setting-up, operation and liquidation of new sub-funds or classes, this Prospectus will be updated, if necessary, or supplemented.
+The assets of a sub-fund are exclusively dedicated to the satisfaction of the rights of the shareholders relating to that sub-fund and the rights of those creditors whose claims have arisen in connection with the setting-up, operation and liquidation of that sub-fund.
+Upon creation of new sub-funds or classes, this Prospectus will be updated, if necessary, or supplemented.